mala-project/malaWeb/README.md

 See this thread: https://github.com/pypa/packaging/issues/321

 # Usage
-After installing dependencies, run app.py.
+After installing dependencies, run app.py.\
+The app will be accessible locally under http://0.0.0.0:8050/.\
-In the File-Upload section, upload an ASE-readable file (See: https://wiki.fysik.dtu.dk/ase/ase/io/io.html - Table - Formats with either R or RW capabilities).
+In the File-Upload section, upload an ASE-readable file (See: https://wiki.fysik.dtu.dk/ase/ase/io/io.html - Table - Formats with either R or RW capabilities).\
 The data read by ASE will be displayed in a popup window.
 - A dropdown contains all uploaded atom positions
 - The given cell is rendered with given atom positions inside